terminal-overflow/personal-assistant/README.md

 ---
 ## Exiting
-Personal assistant will exit by hearing one of three words:
+Personal assistant will exit by recognising one of three words:
 * Stop
 * Quit
 * Exit